andresgbecerra/co-induction-anguar/Production-Grade Angular /README.md

   ```
 - This is **The Reactive Component** with **the FACADE pattern injected**:
   - > Now we have removed all the implementation details around state management out of the component.
+  - > Command and a Query are separated.
   ```js
       // imports ...